Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

-To implement this alternative approach two modifications are made: (1) Instead of a KDE on point clouds, we use local polynomial smoothing to change the raw image $\mathcal{M}^\sigma$ into a smoothed image $\mathcal{\tilde M}^\sigma$.
-In Section~\ref{sec:simulations}, we use degree two polynomials and an adaptive bandwidth of 0.3 as parameter inputs for local polynomial smoothing.
-These input values resulted in only one loop detected by an upper-level set filtration for the smoothed pattern, $\mathcal{\tilde M}^0$, analogous to the original image, $\mathcal{M}^0$.
-This facilitates the comparison between \textbf{sTDA} and \textbf{parTDA}.
 Note that \textbf{sTDA} builds confidence regions to cover $(\tilde \mu_{i*}, \tilde \mu_{i})$ (i.e., death and birth times of loops in $\mathcal{\tilde M}^0$) whereas \textbf{parTDA} builds confidence regions to cover $(\mu_{i*}, \mu_{i})$ (i.e., death and birth times of loops in $\mathcal{M}^0$).
-(2) We propose a method to bootstrap an image as opposed to a point cloud.
-The traditional bootstrap method assumes that each observation is iid which is not a suitable assumption for an image which typically have spatial correlation.
-Similar to {\bf parTDA}, we segment the image into different strata and use the stratified bootstrap to resample the full image.
+So, while the methods are not directly comparable; we can still compare the coverage percentage of the confidence regions for each method.
+The second modification is creating a new method to bootstrap an image as opposed to a point cloud.
+The traditional bootstrap method assumes that each observation is iid which is not a suitable assumption for an image which often have spatial correlation.
+We segment the image into different strata and use the stratified bootstrap to resample the full image.
 Within each stratum the pixels can be viewed as being drawn from the same distribution, so pixel intensities within each stratum can be bootstrapped.
 In our simulation study, the number of strata and the segmentation is assumed to be correct for the {\bf sTDA} benchmark.

-\section{Simulation Study}
+\section{Simulation study}

-In this section, we empirically evaluate the accuracy and precision of the proposed confidence regions.
-Accuracy is assessed by considering bias in the estimates, coverage percentage over the truth, and the identification of the number of loops in the underlying pattern, while precision is evaluated by analyzing the area of the confidence regions.
+In this section, we empirically evaluate the accuracy, precision, and computational efficiency of the proposed confidence regions.
+Accuracy is assessed by considering bias in the estimates, empirical coverage percentage, and the identification of the number of loops in the underlying pattern, while precision is evaluated by analyzing the area of the confidence regions.
 A summary of all of these numerical results are displayed in Table~\ref{tab:simulationResults}.
+We also report the relative computational efficiency of {\bf parTDA} and {\bf sTDA} in generating confidence regions and estimating the death and birth times of a loop in an image (Table~\ref{tab:simulationTime}).
+And finally, we evaluate the performance of {\bf parTDA} in the multiple loop setting.